 Increasing achievement and growth are major components of the LPS Strategic Plan.
-The district has made a commitment to Professional Learning Communities (PLCs); to a Universal Literacy Framework (ULF), which includes Inspired Writing; to science, technology, engineering, and math (STEM) education; and to the implementation of the Colorado Academic Standards.
+The district has made a commitment to Professional Learning Communities (PLCs); to Multi-Tiered Systems of Support, student-centered learning, and to the implementation of the Colorado Academic Standards.
 All of this is working to increase equity of experience and to raise standards across all grade levels and in every content area.
 Strengthening Tier I, or universal instruction, is key to improving student achievement.
 Toward this end, co-teaching continues to be implemented with English language learners and some special education classes.
 Providing solid Tiers II and III interventions is another ongoing mission of the district plan to improve achievement.
 Intentional support for social, emotional learning is also a vital part of instruction.

 A commitment to data is behind each initiative, and ongoing data training is another key component of the overall plan.
 The district's Annual Report reflects this commitment.
-The LPS commitment to using 21st century tools is also reflected in the district's professional development plan and ULF.
-Collaboration paves the way to success in the 21st century.
 The district motto, "big enough to serve you, small enough to know you," is embodied in the comprehensive programming offered in a caring and involved small-town atmosphere.